Black Forest Waffle Cake

 The texture is the critical part.
 You want spongy, not crispy.
 I cook mine for exactly 2 minutes in my mini waffle iron, and I pull them even if they look slightly underdone.
 They set up as they cool, and that soft texture is what makes this feel like actual cake instead of a stack of waffles.

 I like to make my layers in a small waffle iron.
-But you could use a larger one if that’s all you have.
+If you want to try other chaffle desserts, my Oreo chaffle is a fun one.

 Black Forest Cake

-A black forest cake is a traditional German chocolate cake called Schwarzwalder Kirschtorte, meaning Black Forest Cherry Torte.
-The original is four layers of chocolate sponge cake, cherries, and whipped cream.
-I’ve always loved the combination of chocolate and cherry, which is why I wanted to create a keto version.
+This cake is based on a traditional German dessert called Schwarzwalder Kirschtorte, a Black Forest cherry torte.
+The original has four layers of chocolate sponge cake, cherries, and whipped cream.
+I’ve always loved the combination of chocolate and cherry, which is why I wanted to create my own version.

-The common misconception is that the cake was named after the Black Forest mountain ranges in south-western Germany.
-It actually takes its name from the cherry-flavored alcohol called Schwarzwalder Kirsch that’s traditionally included in the cake.
-I skip the alcohol in my version and let the cherry extract do the heavy lifting, which keeps it simple and family-friendly.
+Most people think the name comes from the mountain ranges in southwestern Germany, but it actually refers to the cherry-flavored alcohol called Schwarzwalder Kirsch that’s traditionally folded into the cake.
+I skip the alcohol and let the cherry extract do the work, which keeps it simple and family-friendly.

 a thick layer of pink frosting on a cake